 Walking Witness: Civic Responsibility in the Shadow of the Holocaust

-Poland: Our in-country experience begins in Warsaw with visits to the Museum of the History of Polish Jews and the Emanuel Ringelblum Jewish Historical Institute.
-From Warsaw, we move on to three days in Lodz and its surrounding area including the birth places of two survivors, Aron Wajskol and Philip Markowicz, and the area of the Lodz ghetto where these survivors were inprisoned.
-We then move onto Krakow for nine days to meet colleagues at Jagieollonian University, interacting with the Polish community in Krakow and visiting relevant historic sites and archives such as Auschwitz, Gross-Rosen, and the Komplex Riese, where our survivors were kept.
+Poland: Our in-country experience began in Warsaw with visits to the Museum of the History of Polish Jews and the Emanuel Ringelblum Jewish Historical Institute.
+From Warsaw, we move on to three days in Lodz and its surrounding area including the birth places of two survivors, Aron Wajskol and Philip Markowicz, and the area of the Lodz ghetto where these survivors were imprisoned.
+We then spent nine days in Krakow to meet colleagues at Jagieollonian University, interacting with the Polish community in Krakow and visiting relevant historic sites and archives such as Auschwitz, Gross-Rosen, and the Komplex Riese, where our survivors were kept.

 Hungary: Next we ventured to Hungary.
 Here we visited Budapest (three days), doing research in the Jewish Museum and Archives of Hungary and visiting the Dohany Street Synagogue, as well as interacting with educators.
 We then spent three days in Pécs, the hometown of survivor Clara Schlesinger Rona.

 Greece: The team then travel to Greece for seven days.
 In Greece we began in Athens, meeting up with our Greek in-country coordinator, Marcia Haddad Ikonomopoulos, Museum Director of Kehila Kedosha Janina, who connected us with the Jewish communities in Athens, Volos, Trikala (birthplace of survivor Al Negrin), and Salonika.
 She gave us opportunities for interaction with the local people and a solid background in the complicated history of Greece in the Holocaust.